HemantBhujang/Nanonest/README.md

-# React + Vite
+# NanoNest

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+NanoNest is a digital marketing platform designed to boost business conversions.
+It connects entrepreneurs with potential investors, streamlining the funding process.
+With user-friendly features and expert insights, NanoNest empowers startups to enhance their online presence and achieve sustainable growth.

 Currently, two official plugins are available: